Note: You can find an earlier post from 2007 on this tree HERE.

 Above: Lifting the tree to one side to free it from the pot.
 Look at my anxious face! 🙂

-I could not belief my luck!
-Look at the amount of new roots the tree had managed to produce out off noting!
+I could not believe my luck!
+Look at a number of new roots the tree had managed to produce out off noting!

 Above: Close up of the only old root that this tree had when I repotted it the first time, all the others had been cut and sawed off by the ….. that collected it!

-Above: Look how nice all these new roots have grow around that supporting block of wood in the middle.
+Above: Look how nice all these new roots have grown around that supporting block of wood in the middle.

-Above: Lifting it up to put it into it’s new pot had to be don realy carefully.
-All these roots you see here are realy young and thin, and there was a serious change that they could break off, when they were not enough supported by me!
+Above: Lifting it up to put it into its new pot had to be don really carefully.
+All these roots you see here are really young and thin, and there was a serious change that they could break off when they were not enough supported by me!

 Above: I find it still amazing how many roots this old survivor has produced from nothing!

-Above: This is how the tree produced all these new roots, they grow out off the bark that was covered under the soil line, amazing isn’t it?!
+Above: This is how the tree produced all these new roots, they grow out of the bark that was covered under the soil line, amazing isn’t it?!